The Pinkprint: Background and production

-In 2013, Minaj stated that she would begin writing material for the project later that year, after production was completed for her supporting role in her first feature film The Other Woman (2014).
-Minaj noted that there were currently no featured artists on the record, and commented that she was "just enjoying [the] creative process".
-Recording sessions for the album took place at Jungle City Studios New York, NY; Evdon Studios, Toronto, Canada; Glenwood Recording Studios, Burbank, CA; Luke's In The Boo, Malibu, CA; Record Plant, Hollywood, CA, Conway Recording Studios, Los Angeles, CA; and Eightysevenfourteen Studios, Los Angeles, CA. In November 2013, Minaj described the project as "next level", "very different from anything I've done", and made clear that she just experimented with pop music but never had the intention to continue with the genre.
-She also stated that she is still "hungry" and just because she's had a successful career that wouldn't stop her from giving the fans what they wanted.
+In 2013, Minaj stated that she would begin writing material for her third album later that year, after production was completed for her supporting role in her first feature film, The Other Woman (2014).
+She noted that there were currently no featured artists on the record, and commented that she was "just enjoying [the] creative process".
+Recording sessions for the album took place at Jungle City Studios New York, NY; Evdon Studios, Toronto, Canada; Glenwood Recording Studios, Burbank, CA; Luke's In The Boo, Malibu, CA; Record Plant, Hollywood, CA; Conway Recording Studios, Los Angeles, CA; and Eightysevenfourteen Studios, Los Angeles, CA. In November 2013, Minaj described the project as "next level", "very different from anything I've done", adding that she had explored pop music but never had the intention to continue with the genre.

 During the recording process Minaj recorded two songs that were inspired by Irish Celtic singer-songwriter Enya; Minaj stated that the songs contain "airiness and the whimsicalness" that reminded her of Enya.
-In 2014, singer-songwriter Skylar Grey wrote and recorded a demo version of a song entitled "Bed of Lies" and the song was later sent to Minaj who wrote and recorded verses of her own to the song.
-In August 2014, Minaj's manager informed her that Beyoncé wanted to make a remix of "Flawless" with her and in return she would feature on The Pinkprint.
+In 2014, singer-songwriter Skylar Grey wrote and recorded a demo version of a song entitled "Bed of Lies" and the song was later sent to Minaj, who wrote and recorded verses of her own to the song.
+In August 2014, Minaj's manager informed her that Beyoncé wanted to make a remix of "Flawless" with her, and in return she would feature on The Pinkprint.
 Minaj said that she wrote her verse in New York and Beyoncé visited her in the studio and encouraged her.
 During the album's production, Minaj worked with a variety of people including Dr. Luke, Ester Dean, Boi-1da and Detail.
 Minaj also hoped to have guest features from Rihanna and Drake.
 While Rihanna did not appear on the album, Drake was featured on two songs from the album, along with fellow Young Money labelmate Lil Wayne, on "Only" and "Truffle Butter", with the latter appearing exclusively on the deluxe edition of the album.